Eucharist: ‘just a symbol’ or what exactly?

 The berakah ritual

-The ritual in question involves a series of customary blessings (berakoth) of considerable antiquity spoken at the Jewish family especially on holy days.
+The ritual I have in mind involves a series of customary blessings (berakoth) of considerable antiquity spoken at the Jewish family especially on holy days.
 Most important of these were the blessings spoken over the final cup of wine.
 Appended to the third and final prayer on festive occasions were formulas that are of particular interest:

-This formula was similarly added to the first of the prayers that concluded the synagogue service – the Abodah prayer (=’service’) which has generally been recognized to derive from the prayer recited in the temple of Jerusalem for the daily offering of the burnt offering.
+This formula is of particular significance since it was similarly added to the first of the prayers that concluded the synagogue service – the Abodah prayer (=’service’).
+The latter has generally been recognized to derive from the prayer recited in the temple of Jerusalem for the daily performance of the burnt offering.
 Its repetition at the meal blessings has been recognized as demonstrating the sacrificial status of the communal meal and the growing perception of its equivalence to animal sacrifice in the temple.

-At the heart of this all-important prayer is the notion of ‘remembrance’ and ‘remembering’, for which the Hebrew term is zikkaron.
-Needless to say, this is the concept underlying the Greek word anamnesis in the eucharistic prayer, and in Jesus’ words: ‘Do this in remembrance of me’.
+At the heart of this all-important prayer, you will notice, is the notion of ‘remembrance’ and ‘remembering’, for which the Hebrew term is zikkaron.
+Needless to say, this is the same concept that underlies the Greek word anamnesis in the eucharistic prayer, and in Jesus’ words: ‘Do this in remembrance of me’.

-Corroborated by studies of the Jewish and biblical background to the emergence of the Christian Eucharist, is the properly symbolic understanding of ‘commemoration’ outlined above.(5) Commemoration in this Jewish context (as zikkaron) means the commemoration of the great redemptive actions of God in Israel’s past (mirabilia Dei).
-But it involves not just a subjective act of remembrance on the part of God’s people (such as we might perform at a war memorial), but the repeated enactment of a ‘sacred sign’ given them by God Himself (like Passover and the sacrificial cult of tabernacle and temple) as a pledge of His covenant faithfulness both to them and Himself.
-The sign itself embodies for both parties to the Covenant – people and God – the ‘mysterious permanence’ of the mirabilia Dei thereby commemorated.
-It constitutes a foundation for the belief that the God, who had sealed His covenant promise to make Israel a people for His own possession by the opening of the Red Sea, could on the basis of such miraculous interventions, be trustingly supplicated to accomplish that promise in full, and ultimately (at the eschaton) make Israel everything He had intended her to be.
+Corroborated by studies of the Jewish and biblical background to the emergence of the Christian Eucharist, is the properly symbolic and eschatalogical understanding of commemoration outlined above.(5) The background of this rite, and the reason for its necessity (in Jewish eyes), is the existence of an underlying eschatological belief in the working out through the historical process of the good purposes of a benevolent God – and in the central place of Israel in bringing this about – despite the apparent defeat and subjection of His chosen people to foreign rulers and their idolatrous gods.
+It is in this context that anamnesis assumes such importance.
+What is commemorated in this case are the great redemptive actions performed by God at the birth of the nation (mirabilia Dei).
+In response to their current tribulations God gives his people the rite as a sign (zikkaron).
+The latter is no mere subjective act of reminiscence; it is a divinely-ordained means by which they are commanded to recall both to themselves and their God the mirabilia Dei – as a sacred pledge of God’s faithfulness to His ultimate plan.
+The idea here is that the God who had sealed His covenant promise to make Israel a people for His own possession by the opening of the Red Sea, could on the basis of such miraculous interventions, be trustingly supplicated to accomplish that promise in full, and ultimately (at the eschaton) make Israel everything He had intended her to be.
 By enacting this sign, the prayers of the suppliant Israel are aligned with the promises of her God; in other words, the people are themselves consecrated to the accomplishment of the divine plan.

 Christian symbolism and eschatology

-The parallelism between this Jewish ritual and the Christian Eucharist is immediately apparent.
-But given the probable origins of the Eucharist in the Jewish communal meal (whether or not that meal was also a Passover), it would be strange if the Eucharist were not characterized by a symbolism of the same kind.
+There is a clear parallelism between this Jewish ritual and the Christian Eucharist.
+Indeed, it would be strange if there were not, given the probable origins of the Eucharist in the Jewish communal meal (whether or not that meal was also a Passover).

 So, there is an important contrast to be drawn with Judaism here.
 For Jews, the eschaton may be historical, but in the somewhat putative sense of an event that is yet to happen – and is destined, while history lasts, always to remain so.
 For Christians, the eschaton is an event that, for all its transcendent and eternal dimension, has already fully happened, and was witnessed to have happened on a given day of human history.
 Of course, this, in turn, forces, in the case of Christianity, a separation (which may or may not have sometimes been present in Judaism) between the eschaton as completion of history and the eschaton as history’s final moment.

-It is this new concept of the eschatological moment in Christianity that explains the strange phenomenon of an ontological connectedness of moments and events over time.
-Whereas the Jewish eschaton is, by definition, not a thing any human has experienced or could describe in in any but prophetic and figurative terms, the eschaton of the Christians is located in time, identified with the temporarily located events we find described in the New Testament.
+It is this new concept of the eschatological moment as located partly within time that explains the strange phenomenon of an ontological connectedness of moments and events over time.
+Whereas the Jewish eschaton is, by definition, not a thing any human has experienced or could describe in in any but prophetic and figurative terms, the eschaton of the Christians is identified with the temporally located events we find described in the New Testament.
 It is therefore as capable of description as any human event.
-If, however, as we argued earlier, this eschatological moment, located as it is, gathers up and consummates the whole of time and history, then that moment contains the other moments of history, as those other moments are contained in the eschatological moment.
-In other words, we have the possibility of ontologically connected moments, and of the participation of one moment (that of ‘type’ or Eucharist, for example) in the reality of another (notably, the eschatological moment).
+If, however, as we argued earlier, this eschatological moment, located as it is, gathers up and consummates the whole of time and history, then that moment must relate ontologically to the other moments of history, as those other moments are ontologically related to the eschatological moment.
+In other words, we have the possibility of an ontological communication over time whereby moments participate ontologically in each other.
 This is precisely what occurs with typology where the reality of an earlier moment (e.g. the raising of the bronze serpent on Moses staff) is said to prefigure an aspect of the eschatological moment (Jesus being ‘raised up’ on the Cross), or the reality of eschatological moment is said to fulfil (in the sense of assigning its meaning to) some earlier moment.

 The eucharist is the contact of time with the eternal fact of the Kingdom of God through Jesus.
 In it the church within time continually, as it were, enters into its own eternal being in that Kingdom, ‘in Him’, as Body of Christ (p.265)